freenas/freenas-docs/userguide/intro.rst

   system and can be used to modify file extended attributes from the command line.
 Type :command:`xattr -h` to view the available options.

+* `convmv <https://www.j3e.de/linux/convmv/man/>`_ has been added to the base system and can be used to convert the encoding of filenames from the command line.
+Type :command:`convmv` to view the available options.

 The following screen options have changed:

 * The :guilabel:`Remote encryption`, :guilabel:`Filename encryption`,